About Fisheries Management

 Threats to Habitat

 Our changing climate has caused large weather events in recent years, resulting in major and devastating flooding.
 In response to major flooding events, some streams have been channelized and straightened to prevent damaging floods.
+Straightening, often done to preserve roads or property boundaries, also increases the speed of the water.
+The high speed and volume of flood waters can erode and deepen the stream bed, causing channelization on these incised, or narrowly deepened, streams.
 In channelized streams, rocks and woody material from the stream are removed in order to move floodwater quickly downstream.
-Straightening, often done to preserve roads or property boundaries, also increases the speed of the water.

 Unfortunately, these straight, cleared rivers and streams with greatly eroded stream banks provide little to no habitat for fish and other aquatic species.
 Large trees and snags that fall naturally into rivers provide critical cover and habitat for fish, as well as the animals they feed on.
 Clean-up after storms removes this important habitat material.
 The Forests for the Fish program will encourage in-stream restoration and the installation of large woody material that will slow down water and improve fish habitat in cold water streams.